 Bordered by 40kms of pristine, white-sand coastline, Hervey Bay is a favourite destination among 4WD enthusiasts.
 Located an easy, 3½ hour drive north of Brisbane, this laid-back, sub-tropical town with plenty to do, makes for a perfect weekend adventure.

 If you’re looking for your next off-roading destination, here’s everything you need to know about your 4WD trip to Hervey Bay.
 We’ve also included a trip plan with the top 4WDing tracks within the area so all you need to do is hire a 4WD and hit the road.

 Hervey Bay is a small and unpretentious town located just under 300kms north of Brisbane.
 It’s a popular, all-year-round tourist destination for all kinds of travellers from beach loving backpackers to families, retirees and of course, 4WDers.

 Here you’ll find miles of sheltered, picture-perfect white sand beaches.
-The World Heritage-listed Fraser Island sits just off the coast to the east, making the water perfect for swimming, sailing, water sports and fishing.
+The World Heritage-listed K’gari (Fraser Island) sits just off the coast to the east, making the water perfect for swimming, sailing, water sports and fishing.

 While you could easily spend at least a week exploring 4WD tracks and relaxing on Hervey Beach, a long-weekend is enough time to make for a worthwhile getaway.